treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 Before we can discuss solutions, we need to clearly define our problem.

 Our code has two dictionaries: `user` and `defaults`.
-We want to merge these two dictionaries into a new dictionary called `context`.
+We want to combine these two dictionaries into a new dictionary called `context`.

 We have some requirements: